threefoldfoundation/info_cloud/src/evdc/evdc_pricing.md

 ## Price

 An eVDC comes in different shapes.
-The price of the monthly subscription fees is expressed here in EUR.
+The price of the monthly subscription fees is expressed here in USD.
 The equivalent amount in TFT at a TFT price of 0.10 USD will be billed.

 - Silver: 15 USD per month for a small Kubernetes Controller and 1 worker node, 4 GB memory, 100 GB ZDB Storage, a Network Gateway
 - Gold: 30 USD per month for a small Kubernetes Controller and 1 worker node, 4 GB memory, 2TB ZDB Storage, a Network Gateway